Skip Breadcrumb Links

 Different agencies have different kinds of services.
 Some place you in short-term or temporary jobs and others place you in long-term or permanent jobs.
 After you register with an agency, you should call your agent often to find out what jobs are available.

 Go to the Association of Canadian Search, Employment & Staffing Services (ACSESS) website for more information about agencies in Ontario that do not charge job seekers at any time, even after they are employed.
-For another extensive list of employment agencies, go to the Directory of Canadian Recruiters.

 You can get help with your job search from community agencies.
 Find out more in Why should I get help to find work?